 Vietnam’s internet is heavily regulated and censored to the extent that advocacy body Freedom House gives it a firm “not-free” status.
 Websites critical of the government are routinely banned, along with those of international human rights organizations and expatriate political parties.
 Access to social networking sites like Facebook and Instagram has been sporadically restricted too with the Vietnamese government cracking down on material that “harms national security”.

-If you don’t want to read the rest of this article, here’s our list of the best VPNs for Vietnam:
+If you haven’t got time to read the rest of this article and just need a summary, here’s our list of the best VPNs for Vietnam:

 In 2016, law enforcement authorities detained 35 bloggers and online activists with some sentenced to jail terms of up to 13 years.
 The country has over 700 media outlets – including television, radio, print, and online media, but all are tightly regulated and subject to restrictions under the absolutist control of the Communist Party.